A blog that dreams of a life without wasted jQuery

 I want $.ready()

-I think this is jQuery's greatest invention, but you can also implement it yourself by using Promises.
+I think this is jQuery's greatest invention, but if you use Promise, you can implement it yourself.

-However, let's quickly get this done by using a small module that only provides ready().
+However, let's quickly get it done by using a small module that only provides ready().

-There are several candidates, but I think these are the ones.
+There are several candidates, but these are probably the best.

-All of them generally work as expected, but there are some differences in browser (mainly IE) compatibility, so please check each site.
+They all work roughly as expected, but there are slight differences in browser (mainly IE) compatibility, so please check each site.

-I want to quickly retrieve objects with $('div#hogehoge > .fuga')
+I want to grab an object with $('div#hogehoge > .fuga')

-• If you want to specify the ID, getElementById()
+• If you want to specify an ID, use getElementById()

 • To specify a single class, use getElementsByClassName()

-• If you want to make complicated specifications, use document.querySelector(), document.querySelectorAll()
+• If you want to specify more details, use document.querySelector() or document.querySelectorAll()

-document.querySelector() is very powerful and can use any CSS selector, so you can also search by ID selector, but it is slower than getElementById().
+document.querySelector() is very powerful and accepts any CSS selector, so you can search by ID selector, but it is slower than getElementById()

-However, methods other than getElementById() have been implemented at different times and are not supported by some browsers.
+However, methods other than getElementById() have been implemented at different times and are not supported in all browsers.

 If you need to cover a wide range of browsers, I think using jQuery is a good choice.